 The Sonos wireless multi-room system helped revolutionise the way many of us listen to music at home.
-A whole home music system became a reality, thanks to the way the Sonos system connected together, delivering music to every room in your house – whether in unison or creating different zones of music.
+It made a whole home music system a convenient and affordable reality, delivering music to every room in your house – whether playing in unison, or separately in different zones.

-Sonos may not have been the very first, and it's certainly no longer the only option, but it was the class-leader for a long time thanks to its usability, functionality and sound quality.
-Sonos kick-started the idea that your music system was no longer restricted to one room or by pesky cables.
+Sonos may not have been the very first option – and it's certainly no longer the only one – but it was the class leader for a long time thanks to its winning combination of usability, functionality and sound quality.
+Sonos kickstarted the idea that your music system was no longer restricted to one room or by pesky cables.

-You can now stream your music from a range of devices – phone, laptop, NAS drive – to multiple speakers around the home using your home wireless connection.
-There are plenty of manufacturers offering this multi-room experience, but Sonos continues to be one of the leading players with its long-established and well-developed multi-room family of products, from wireless speakers to soundbars, amplifiers to portable Bluetooth speakers.
+You can now stream your music from a range of devices – phone, laptop, NAS drive – to multiple speakers around the home using your home wireless network.
+There are plenty of manufacturers offering this multi-room experience, such as the cheap-and-cheerful Audio Pro and hi-res-supporting Bluesound, but Sonos continues to be one of the leading (and certainly most popular) players with its long-established and well-developed multi-room family of products, from wireless speakers to soundbars, amplifiers to portable Bluetooth speakers.

 Sonos was founded in 2002 with one simple aim: to transform your home sound system for the digital age.
 Its products and software are designed to fill every room of your home with music, and the flexibility and functionality of its products has made the company a household name.
 No wonder the likes of Amazon, Audio Pro, Bose, Denon, Google and LG have since got in on the act.